 - a) Your UEA password is confidential and you must never disclose it to others, or let anyone else access services and systems using your password.
 Disclosing your password to others contravenes the Conditions of Computer Use and could lead to disciplinary action and loss of access to IT facilities.
 YOU SHOULD NOT RESPOND TO ANY REQUEST TO DISCLOSE YOUR PASSWORD INCLUDING THOSE PURPORTING TO COME FROM THE UNIVERSITY OR INFORMATION SERVICES.
-See 3.4j. - b) Be aware of relevant legislation.
+See 3.4i. - b) Be aware of relevant legislation.
 In particular, if you work with personal information about individuals, you must be aware of and comply with the Data Protection Act.
 You should also be aware that University computer communication systems are dependent on the Joint Academic Network (JANET) and all use must comply with JANET's Acceptable Use Policy.
-See Section 3.2 - c) Computing facilities are provided for University work purposes.
+See section 3.2 - c) Computing facilities are provided for University work purposes.
 Limited personal use is permitted, provided it is not illegal, does not adversely affect other users, does not interfere with work or studies, or in any other way breach the Conditions of Computer Use.
 Staff should not use the University email service for personal (non-work related) emails.
-See section 3.3.
+See section 3.3. - d) Care must be taken to ensure you do not create, transmit or publish any material that is illegal, offensive, abusive, or whose effect is to bring the University into disrepute.
+See section 3.4.